cod3astro/neuralprot_beta/README.md

 NeuralProt uses two CAFA-standard evaluation metrics:

-**Fmax** — the maximum F-measure across all decision thresholds, where F-measure is the harmonic mean of precision and recall.
+**Fmax**: the maximum F-measure across all decision thresholds, where F-measure is the harmonic mean of precision and recall.
 Higher is better (max 1.0).

-**Smin** — the minimum semantic distance between predicted and true annotations, weighted by Information Content of each GO term.
+**Smin**: the minimum semantic distance between predicted and true annotations, weighted by Information Content of each GO term.
 Lower is better (min 0.0).

 To run an evaluation through the web interface, go to the Evaluate page and upload:
-- `train_annotations.tsv` — annotation file used during training (provides the frequency baseline)
+- `train_annotations.tsv`  annotation file used during training (provides the frequency baseline)
-- `test_proteins.fasta` — FASTA file of held-out test proteins
+- `test_proteins.fasta`  FASTA file of held-out test proteins
-- `test_annotations.tsv` — ground-truth annotations for the test proteins
+- `test_annotations.tsv`  ground-truth annotations for the test proteins

 The interface reports Fmax and Smin for NeuralProt alongside a flat frequency baseline, and shows the percentage improvement over baseline.